Neveʻei language: Nominal possessive pronouns

 Musgrave (2007, p.
 62) demonstrates an example of this construction as follows: the indefinite pronoun nusutwan precedes the possessive postmodifier ter and the plural postmodifier ar.

 Nominal possessive postmodifiers

 Indirectly possessed nouns are unable to take a possessive suffix, and therefore adopt possessive modifier forms instead.
 An example of this is found in Musgrave's (2007) grammar.

 Complex possessive constructions

-Musgrave's (2007) grammar book identifies that Neve’ei, like most languages, has two main types of possession, direct and indirect possession.
+Musgrave's (2007) grammar book identifies that Neveʻei, like most languages, has two main types of possession, direct and indirect possession.
 The constructions of possession show how the language has deviated from typical rules of grammar from Proto Oceanic language system and other languages of Vanuatu.
-A main difference identified in Musgrave's (2007) grammar is that Neve’ei does not juxtapose different indirect possessive subtypes and its direct possessive forms are reduced to singular pronominal possessors, as opposed to the Proto Oceanic system.
+A main difference identified in Musgrave's (2007) grammar is that Neveʻei does not juxtapose different indirect possessive subtypes and its direct possessive forms are reduced to singular pronominal possessors, as opposed to the Proto Oceanic system.

 Direct possessive constructions

 As previously discussed, if a directly possessed noun has a nominal possessor, in its construct form, a possessor follows the directly possessed nouns.
 These directly possessed nouns have a very close semantic relationship between the referent of the possessed and possessor nouns, referred to as inalienable possession (Musgrave, 2007).
 An inalienable relationship describes a situation when the possessed noun does not exist separately from the possessor.
 This notion is exhibited by the following formula: